 Since 2008, Eric has required 24/7 ventilation monitoring and care.
 He is completely dependent on a team of health caregivers and local family members, all of whom are specifically trained for ALS patient care and ventilation management.

 Unfortunately, insurance does not extend benefit coverage for paid caregivers and funds are continuously needed to help maintain Eric’s quality of life at home.
-There are no extended care facilities that serve patients like Eric, people who are completely dependent on a ventilator and need constant monitoring by others to survive.
+Other than the three current facilities of The ALS Residence Initiative, there are no extended care facilities that serve patients like Eric, people who are completely dependent on a ventilator and need constant monitoring by others to survive.

 Eric’s team of caregivers take fine care of Eric and have become extended family.